supratikj/Coding-Challenge/Software-Engineer-Groovy-Grails-Coding-Challenge.md

 # Coding challenge
-This page consists a set of coding challenges for Groovy/Grails developer role at iSentia.
+This page consists a coding challenge for Software Engineer - Groovy/Grails role at Isentia.

 # Purpose
 Aim of this test is three fold,